isomerpages/gb-assist/pages/solutionrepo/solution234.md

 ### Description

 Beautec system aims to simplify the tedious workflow processes of the highly complex beauty spa.
 It is an online, real-time, multi-branch ERP cum CRM system to solve operational issues.

-### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Beautec_Annex_3_CR_wef_14_Jan_2021_Part_2.pdf' target='_blank'>here</a> to view details of solution.
+### Packages Available

 ### Eligibility Criteria